Usk

 Usk (Brynbuga) is a town and community in Monmouthshire, Wales, 10 mi northeast of Newport.
 It is located on the River Usk, which is spanned by an arched stone bridge at the western entrance to the town.
 Usk Castle, above the town, overlooks the ancient crossing point.
-It developed as a small market town, with some industry including the making of Japanware, and with a notable prison built in 1841/2.
-In recent years Usk has become known for its history of success in Britain in Bloom competitions, winning the Large Village award in 2005.
-The resident population of the town in 2001 was 2,318, increasing to 2,834 at the 2011 census.
+It developed as a small market town, with some industry including the making of Japanware, and with a notable prison built in 1841–42.
+In recent years, Usk has become known for its history of success in Britain in Bloom competitions, winning the "Wales in Bloom" competition 35 times in a row between 1982 and 2016.
+The resident population of the town in 2011 was 2,834, decreasing to roughly 2,600 in 2021.
+6.8% of the population are recorded as being able to speak Welsh.

-Etymology
+Toponymy

 William Camden recorded that the town's English name derives from Caer-usk (the Caer or Castrum on the River Usk).
 The name of the river itself may mean "abounding in fish" or simply "water".

 The origin of the Welsh name Brynbuga ([brɨ̞nˈbɨ̞ga]) is less certain.
 The local Brythonic name adopted into Latin as Burrium or Burrio was recorded as Brunebegy and Burenbegie in the 15th century.
 The modern name is likely an example of the linguistic metathesis common in Welsh Topography.
 Folk etymology has suggested the name derives from Bryn Buga (Buga's Hill) or Bryn Bugeilio (Shepherding Hill).

 History

 Roman times

 The Roman legionary fortress of Burrium was founded on the River Usk by the military commander Aulus Didius Gallus, around AD 55.
 He moved his XX Valeria Victrix legion into the area from its earlier base at Glevum (Gloucester).
 It was the earliest legionary fortress in Wales and although the site was constricted by hills, subject to flooding, and not on a navigable river, it did offer good communications inland up the river.
 The fortress at Usk was surrounded by ramparts and covered a large area.
-However, by around AD 75 its disadvantages had become apparent and the Romans relocated their permanent military base further south to Caerleon, leaving only a small auxiliary fort and civilian settlement at Usk.
+However, by around 75 AD, its disadvantages had become apparent and the Romans relocated their permanent military base further south to Caerleon, leaving only a small auxiliary fort and civilian settlement at Usk.

 The Roman remains are buried on the southern side of Usk.
 Many of the Roman finds from Usk are now housed in the National Roman Legion Museum in Caerleon.

 Norman times

-After the fortress was abandoned, it continued to be occupied as a civilian settlement, with evidence of iron working.
+After the fortress was abandoned, it continued to be occupied as a civilian settlement, with evidence of ironworking.
 The Normans also realised Usk's geographical and military importance within the region, and the powerful de Clare family built Usk Castle as part of their plans for controlling the area's resources and people.
 The castle, now hidden from view by surrounding trees planted in the early 20th century, is one of the few castles still privately owned and occupied.

 The town was laid out in rectangular building plots, centred on the market square.
 Markets were originally held in Twyn Square, twyn being a Welsh word for "hillock".